otrv4/otrv4/otrv4.md

 If `authstate` is `AUTHSTATE_AWAITING_DRE_AUTH`:

-This indicates that you have sent a Pre-key message to your correspondent and that either she didn't receive it or didn't receive it yet; but has sent you one as well.
+This indicates that although a Pre-key message has been sent to the correspondent, they have sent a Pre-key message back before receiving the one sent to them.

-The symmetry will be broken by comparing the `X` you sent in your Pre-key with the one you received, considered as 56 bytes unsigned big-endian values.
+This conflict will be solved by comparing the `X` and `Y` public keys sent in the respective Pre-key messages.
+These public keys are 56-byte unsigned big- endian values.

 If yours is the lower hash value: